Absolutely! Tours are available every other Monday at 11 a.m. To schedule a tour, please click the “Plan a Visit” tab at the top of the page.

 KWI has several rental options available to students.
 Please visit kwi.us/properties to see 3-D virtual tours and view detailed descriptions of our properties!
 For more information, email our housing team at kwi@kwi.us.

 Currently, students acquire personal loans from their bank or other eligible borrowers.
 Additionally, serious enrollees will seek out the many available private scholarships for career training.
+KWI does accept Federal Pell Grants for those who qualify for the Certified Pipe Program and the Certified Structural Program.

 Our most popular course is the Certified Pipe Welder, which is 6 months.
 It is a total of 960 clock hours.
 The Certified Structural Welder course is 4 months or a total or 640 clock hours.
 The shortest course is the Certified Fabricator Welder at 3 months or 480 hours